Dinesh101041/Employee-Dashborad/README.md

 # Employee-Dashborad

-dashboard for employee using html and javascript
+Dashboard for employee using html and javascript and google local storage